databinding-gmbh/T4.FileManager.VisualStudio/docs/manual/add-header-to-files.md

-# add header to files
+# Add header to files

-f you want to add a header to your files, you can set it once and it will be added to all your generated files.
+If you want to add a header to your files, you can set it once and it will be added to all your generated files.

 At first, you need to start the header.